 Support groups, both online and in person, can be helpful for people with bipolar disorder.
-It can also be beneficial for your friends and relatives.
-Learning about others’ struggles and triumphs may help you get through any challenges you may have.
+They can also be beneficial for your friends and relatives.
+Learning about others’ struggles and triumphs may help you overcome challenges.

-- material for caregivers and loved ones of those with bipolar disorder
+You can also discover materials for caregivers and loved ones of those with bipolar disorder.

-If you’ve been diagnosed with bipolar 1 or bipolar 2, you should always remember that this is a condition you can manage.
+If you have a diagnosis of bipolar I or bipolar II, remember that this is a condition you can manage.
 You aren’t alone.
-Talk to your doctor or call a local hospital to find out about support groups or other local resources.
+Talk with your doctor or call a local healthcare center to find out about support groups or other local resources.